SS Dzhurma: From April 1935 to September 1945

 There was no information about causes of the fire or any victims.
 According to the some testimonies, dozens of prisoners died.

-With the entry of the United States into World War II, the ship arrived for repairs at Seattle on January 31, 1942 under the Lend-Lease program.
+With the entry of the United States into World War II, the ship arrived for repairs at Seattle on January 31, 1942, under the Lend-Lease program.
 In addition to prisoner transport, it was also used to haul matériel across the Pacific, calling at the U.S. ports of San Francisco, Seattle and Portland, Oregon about a dozen times.

 Cold War period

 As per Josef Stalin's order and the resolution of SNK number 2358 dated September 14, 1945, the 126th light infantry corps, which was included in the Far Eastern Military District, received the task "to build on the Chukotka Peninsula defensive outposts to cover the main naval bases on the coast of the Gulf of Anadyr and Provideniya Bay, to provide land their antilanding defense."
 On September 2, 1945, 12 days after the surrender of Japan, Josef Stalin made his most important strategic decision: to strengthen the foothold in Chukotka, where recently the Soviet Union had friendly contacts with the United States under the lend-lease agreement.
 10,000 soldiers and officers were brought to Providence Bay.
-"Dalstroy"'s steamer Djurma was one of the ships, which carried the 126th light infantry corps from Vladivostok to Providence Bay in September 1945.
+Dalstroy's steamer Dzhurma was one of the ships, which carried the 126th light infantry corps from Vladivostok to Providence Bay in September 1945.
 This replacement of Soviet military troops mentioned as commencement of the Cold War in September 1945.

 After 1950, the ship appears to have been used only for the carrying of cargo.

-Due to the liquidation of "Dalstroi" in 1953, all ships of this company were transferred to Far East Shipping Company.
-The ship «Джурма» was decommissioned in 1967.
+Due to the liquidation of Dalstroi in 1953, all ships of this company were transferred to Far East Shipping Company.
+Dzhurma was decommissioned in 1967.
 She was removed from Lloyd's Register of Shipping in 1968 to allow a ship of the same name to be built in Poland.
 The ship was scrapped in 1970.